enajork/devex/README.md

 ## Known issues
 - picom flickers when changing workspaces - https://github.com/yshui/picom/issues/16
 - ~~Some picom issue that causes windows to disappear when they are tiled with transparency enabled~~ Fixed by using `use-damage = false;` setting.
+- picom draws ugly black boxes around context & dropdown menus in chromium (similar to this [issue](https://github.com/orgs/regolith-linux/discussions/949)).
+Very annoying.
+Stopped using picom because of this.

 ## Exploration
 ### Mutagen